Rai8888/Online-Cinema/README.md

-Cinema-Project - single page site y GLO Academy
+Cinema-Project - Landing page by GLO Academy

 Built on HTML, CSS, JS and Figma.